 e.
-If you do not see the USB Test and Measurement Device in step c, or if Windows cannot find the software driver, the OpenChoice Desktop software is not properly installed.
+If you do not see the USB Test and Measurement Device in step c, or if Windows cannot find the software driver, the software that came with your oscilloscope is not properly installed.

 In these situations, click Cancel to exit the Found New Hardware wizard.
 Do NOT allow the wizard to finish.